Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/reliability/build-and-deploy.md

-# Azure VMware Solution Well-Architected Framework: Reliability Discovery and Assessment
+# Azure VMware Solution Well-Architected Framework: Build and Deploy

 The Build and Deploy section implements the supporting infrastructure  (SDDC) is deployed and configured based on the information gathered from the Assess and Discovery section.